james8268/Buggy/README.md

 ![Screenshot_20201210-122649](https://user-images.githubusercontent.com/72760747/101772429-42f0da00-3ae3-11eb-8097-cd1bd1506f4e.png)

 As you can see the buggy will do an initial assessment of its surroundings and checks the distance in front of it (Cdist), to the left of it (Ldist) and to the right of it (Rdist).
 It will then choose which is greatest and move in that direction.
 It will then stream the distance it has until its next obstacle.
 When the distance is under 30cm it will stop and reasses it's surroundings to find the greatest clearance.

+You can also request a temperature/humidity or water level reading in the remote control setup by sending "T" and "W" respectively.

+## Using WiFi to controll the buggy.
+The ESP32 needs to be programmed in either the Blynk method which is highly customizable or by using a standard WiFi connection which controls the buggy using a WiFi terminal.
+(These are IOS friendly).
+### Blynk
+Blynk is a app which is extremely user friendly!
+It is highly customizable and relatively simple to use.

+### Standard

+## Using the Serial monitor to control the buggy.

+## Security features